CF Industries Holdings Inc.: Analyzing CF Stock Trends

 52-week price history of CF Stock

-Analyzing the 52-week price history of a stock, including its high and low prices, can provide valuable insight into its current status and potential future performance.
-CF Industries Holdings Inc.’s current trading price is -41.38% away from its 52-week high, while its distance from the 52-week low is 3.18%.
-The stock’s price range for this period has remained between $67.95 and $119.60.
-The Basic Materials sector company’s shares managed to surpass a trading volume of around 2.32 million for the day, which was noticeably lower compared to the shares’ average daily volume of 2.77 million over the last three months.
+A stock’s 52-week high and low prices can reveal much about its current status and future trajectory.
+CF Industries Holdings Inc.’s current trading price is -38.08% away from its 52-week high, while its distance from the 52-week low is 8.99%.
+The stock’s price range during this period has spanned from $67.95 to $119.60.
+In the Basic Materials sector, the CF Industries Holdings Inc.’s shares surpassed a trading volume of approximately 5.1 million for the day, which was noticeably higher compared to the average daily volume of 9.2.77 million over the past three months.

 As of right now, 7 analysts are rating CF Industries Holdings Inc. as a BUY, 3 of the polled analysts branded the stock as an OVERWEIGHT, 10 analysts are recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 1 analyst is rating the stock as SELL.

-The debt-to-equity (D/E) ratio is a valuable metric that offers insight into a company’s financial health and standing in the market.
-This ratio is calculated by dividing a company’s current total liabilities by its shareholders’ equity.
-The D/E ratio illustrates the extent of debt a company is utilizing to support its assets in relation to the value of its shareholders’ equity.
+The debt-to-equity (D/E) ratio is a crucial measure that sheds light on a company’s financial health and market standing.
+It is determined by dividing a company’s overall liabilities by its shareholders’ equity, showing the extent of a company’s debt usage in financing its assets compared to the shareholders’ equity.
 At the time of writing, the total D/E ratio for CF stands at 0.00.
 Similarly, the long-term debt-to-equity ratio is also 0.59.

 CF Stock Stochastic Average

-As of today, the raw stochastic average of CF Industries Holdings Inc. over the past 50 days is 10.34%.
-This is a increase compared to the raw stochastic average of the last 20 days, which was recorded at 6.15%.
-Additionally, the Stochastic %K and %D values for the company were 13.82% and 32.34%, respectively, over the past 20 days.
+Today, CF Industries Holdings Inc.’s raw stochastic average for the past 50 days stands at 31.28%, indicating a decline from the raw stochastic average of the last 20 days, which was 53.95%.
+Moreover, the company’s Stochastic %K and %D values over the past 20 days were 38.64% and 24.94% respectively.

 CF Stock Price Performance Analysis

-Investors have been left with mixed emotions regarding the stock price performance over the year, as it’s been a mixed bag.
-Until today this year the stock’s price performance recorded a decrease of -17.71%.
-However, over the last six months, the performance has been stronger by -34.90%.
-The price of CF decreased -0.23% over the last 30 days.
-And in the last five days, it has fallen by -5.84%.
+Investors’ outlook regarding the stock price performance over the year has been split, with some feeling optimistic and others feeling pessimistic, as it’s been a mixed bag.
+This year’s metric has recorded a Price decrease of -13.08%.
+However, over the past six months, we’ve seen a stronger performance of -29.92%.
+The price of CF fallen by 2.17% over the last 30 days.
+And in the last five days, it has surged by 2.39%.